-- 3.1 To assist me in the quantification and determination of the validity of claims arising under contracts of insurance which may fall to be admitted as insurance creditors in the estate of the Company, I retained solicitors and counsel in Gibraltar and the UK and engaged several professional advisors with suitable expertise.
+- 3.1 To assist in the quantification and determination of the validity of claims arising under contracts of insurance which fall to be admitted as insurance creditors in the estate of the Company, solicitors and counsel were retained in Gibraltar and the UK in addition to professional advisors with suitable expertise.
 These firms included a claims manager, loss adjusters and a panel of lawyers providing specialist coverage advice and (where relevant) claims defence services.
-Most of these firms were in the United Kingdom where the Company wrote about 75% of its business. - 3.2 The Company also wrote insurance business and faced claims in several other jurisdictions.
-I therefore engaged similar advisors in other jurisdictions where I considered it necessary to do so.
-These included the Republic of Ireland, France, and Italy. - 3.3 I was mindful of the need to monitor and control the costs of the Company's liquidation, and in general I engaged specialists on similar commercial terms to those that would have been entered into by the Company prior to my appointment.
-Nonetheless, given the volume of claims arising and the legal issues resulting from the nature and geographical spread of insurance business written by the Company the costs of the liquidation have been considerable.
+The majority of these firms were in the United Kingdom where the Company wrote approx. 75% of its business. - 3.2 The Company also wrote insurance business and faced claims in several other jurisdictions.
+Advisors were also retained in other jurisdictions where necessary to include the Republic of Ireland, France, and Italy. - 3.3 There was a need to monitor and control the costs of the Company's liquidation, and in general specialists were engaged on similar commercial terms to those that would have been entered into by the Company prior to my appointment.
+However due to the volume of claims arising and the legal issues resulting from the nature and geographical spread of insurance business written by the Company the costs of the liquidation have been considerable.

-4. Financial Services Compensation Scheme
+4. Financial Services Compensation Scheme ("FSCS")

-- 4.1 United Kingdom policyholders with claims arising under a valid insurance policy and who met the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom were able to apply for compensation under that Scheme.
-My team and I have cooperated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the Scheme.
-To obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 4.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attracted compensation.
-Initially as these solicitors were engaged by the Liquidator, the costs were paid as an expense of the liquidation, with a claim for payment of 90% of these costs submitted and met by the FSCS.
+- 4.1 United Kingdom policyholders with claims arising under a valid insurance policy and who met the eligibility criteria of the "FSCS" were able to apply for compensation under that Scheme.
+We have co-operated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the scheme.
+Under the scheme, in order to obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 4.2 Defence solicitor's costs incurred in relation to the defence of claims against FSCS eligible policyholders also attracted compensation.
+Initially, as these solicitors were engaged by the Liquidator, the costs were paid as an expense of the liquidation, with a claim for payment of 90% of these costs submitted and met by the FSCS.
 To allow streamlining of the process in the later stages of the liquidation it was agreed with the FSCS that eligible claim costs would be met directly by the FSCS.